Cabela's Dangerous Hunts 2: Plot

-The next stage takes place in India and involves tranquilizing tigers, dodging cages, and an Asian black bear with Reginald Dowling, who serves as the player's guide for the remainder of the game.
-After a cutscene, Reginald is told to get back to the Wilderness Rescue campsite, where another bear is on the rampage and must be tranquilized before it kills someone else.
-Progressing to the next level, the hunter must rescue a child, fighting tigers, avoiding cobras, bees, and cages.
-After finding the child, the hunter encounters an Indian rhinoceros and must tranquilize it.
+Cole follows Benedik to India and tranquilizes tigers with Reginald Dowling, who works for Wilderness Rescue, an organization that protects communities from dangerous animals.
+Reginald is then told to get back to the campsite, where an Asian black bear is on the rampage and must be tranquilized before it kills someone else.
+Later, Reginald tells Cole he can take him to an Australian aboriginal named Wirake to recruit as a guide, but they must first rescue a missing child.
+After finding the child, Cole encounters an Indian rhinoceros and tranquilizes it.